 Let us introduce briefly to you what rule you can set in every section of a Policy:

 - Password: You can ask the end-user to set a password that aligns with the company standard, or you can set a password for the devices.
 You can also set the rule to reset the device when someone wants to breach the device.

-- App Blocklist: Once an application is listed here, the application will be invisible on the App drawer of the affected devices.
+- App Blocklist / Allowlist: Once an application is listed on the App Blocklist, the application will be invisible on the App drawer of the affected devices.
 For additional security, the system will also block access to the application.